fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 > FF-ICE/R1 Manual E-4:

-The `wakeTurbulenceCategory` specified for the aircraft shall be consistent with the category associated with the `aircraftTypeDesignator` in [ICAO Doc.
+The `wakeTurbulence` specified for the aircraft shall be consistent with the category associated with the `aircraftTypeDesignator` in [ICAO Doc.
 8643].

 ```xml
 <!--xmlns:fx="http://www.fixm.aero/flight/4.3"-->